EmanuelNovelo/sportmonks-football-experiments/README.md

 ## Objective:

-The purpose of this repository is to use Sportmonks.com API to explore and experiment with differente football data.
+The purpose of this repository is to use Sportmonks.com API to explore and experiment with different football data.
 Feel free to copy any code snippet you need :)

 ## Notebooks: